Buie, Northwestern beat No. 4 Michigan State 79-65

 BIG PICTURE

-Michigan State: It was an uncharacteristic performance by the Spartans in several areas.
-Izzo said he can live with the poor shooting, but he called the defense and rebounding ”ridiculous.”
-Michigan State had a 33-32 edge on the glass.
+Michigan State: It might have been the sporadic play early in the season, but the poor shooting could be a concern for coach Tom Izzo.

-Northwestern: Nance’s play at the beginning of the game helped the Wildcats get off to a solid start, and they responded every time the Spartans made a charge in the second half.
-Northwestern went 15 for 18 at the free-throw line for the game, compared to 5 for 10 for Michigan State.
+Northwestern: Nance’s play at the beginning of the game helped the Wildcats get off to a solid start, and they answered every charge by the Spartans.

 UP NEXT